jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   (something for endurance)

   ### 2. Veteran of a Thousand Millenia
-  Increase this WARLORD's Ballistic SKill by 1 (to a maximum of 9) and Melee Skill by 1 (to a maximum of 10).
+  Increase this WARLORD's Ballistic Skill by 1 (to a maximum of 9) and Melee Skill by 1 (to a maximum of 10).
   During each Fight phase, he may select 2 different Stances to fight in.

   ### 3. (name)
   ?

   ### 4. Envoy of the Silent King
-  This WARLORD gains the 'NOBLE' keyword.
+  This WARLORD gains the 'NOBLE' keyword and its Nerve characteristic is increased by 1.

-  ### 5. (name)
+  ### Short-circuit Tactician
-  ?
+  During your Command phase, if this WARLORD is on the battlefield, and if in the previous battle round you chose not to enact any Command Protocol, then in this Command phase you may choose to enact 2 (different) Command Protocols at the same time.

   ### 6. (name)
   ?

   ### IDEAS:
   - Terrifying aura (strain)
-  - Alternate between using 2 Command Protocols and no Command Protocols (Short-Circuit  Tactician)
   - Re-roll all melee hit and wound rolls
   - Gain Deep Strike; he and 1 unit he's joining autopass Exhaustion roll
   - +2" M (counts for Relentless March)
   - Undying (whatever that does)
   - Refund CP on 5+ (Logistics Optimizer)
   - Something else for endurance

-  - Gain NOBLE keyword
+## Relics

+  ### Trinary Orb
+  Model with a Resurrection Orb only.
+The Trinary Orb replaces a Resurrection Orb, and works in exactly the same way, except that it can be used twice per battle, instead of once.

+  ### Orb of Eternity
+  ?

+  ### Arrow of Infinity (maybe I could come up with a less generic name for this)
+  ?

+  ### Voltaic Staff
+  ?

+  ### Voidreaper
+  ?

+  ### IDEAS:
+  - Something with (false) vacuum Decay

 ## Weapons

 ### Qualities